burakbayramli/alldata/README.md

 * Search index files for my blog under https://burakbayramli.github.io/

-* SP 500 daily close values starting from 2010.
-This is being kepy up-to-date, updates for each day go under year/month directory as a seperate CSV file.
+* SP 500 daily close values starting from 2010, kept up-to-date, updates for each day go under year/month directory as a seperate CSV file.

 Data for both BIST and SP 500 are loaded in two stages, see `bist/bist.py` and `sp500/spy.py` for details.

-For example `spy.db_create` will create the initial sqlite database, `db_load_2010` will load all data under `2010` folder.
-For updates get a Polygon.io key, and call `get_day` for that day.
-In order to load the incremental CSV files for a whole month, run `db_load_inc` with `year/month` combination.
+For example `spy.db_create` will create the initial sqlite database, `spy.db_load_2010` will load all data under `2010` folder.
+For updates get a Polygon.io key, place it in the appropriate place, and call `spy.get_day` for that day.

+In order to load the incremental CSV files for a whole month, run `spy.db_load_inc` with `year/month` combination.

 ## TODO